HandyyWeb/Preview-card/README.md

 <ins>Acknowledgements</ins>

 I would like to thank <ins>Grace Snow</ins>, in Slack, who helps me to understand where are the problems in my code and provides me some gateway to fix them, again thank you !
+I would also like to thank <ins> Rostyslav Nazarenko </ins> ( @rostyslav-nazarenko on Frontend mentor ), who gives me a way to fix the last bugs on my project !

 Thank you everyone and see you later !